Here's a checklist of all the Hallmark original romance movies from 2019 along with my comments on those I've seen.

 ✓ Cherished Memories: A Gift to Remember 2 (Countdown to Christmas • Ali Liebert and Peter Porte • November 24, 2019)

 Well, poop.
-One of my favorite Hallmark Christmas movies, A Gift to Remember (from 2017), has been given a sequel... and it's pretty lame.
+One of my favorite Hallmark Christmas movies, A Gift to Remember (from 2017), has been given a sequel... and it's pretty awful.
 Yet another "SAVE THE REC CENTER!" movie, but offering absolutely nothing new.
 Here I was looking forward to seeing these characters again, only to regret it almost immediately.
 Darcy the book shop manager and Aiden the schoolteacher have settled into being girlfriend and boyfriend in the year since she ran over him with her bicycle and he temporarily lost his memory.
 AND THAT'S IT!
 THAT'S THE MOVIE!
 Darcy is upset because the local rec center is being sold by its owner.
 Aiden struggles to make the perfect Christmas present for Darcy.
 And Mrs. Henley is still obsessed with decorating for Christmas... but also having to watch over her nephew.
 It's a snooze-fest that illustrates why Hallmark so rarely creates sequels... the stories always fall short.
 Because seriously?
 A stupid "SAVE THE REC CENTER!" plot is what they felt was a worthy follow-up to the sweet and clever identity mystery that drove the first one?
 Shaking my darn head.
 And since they didn't get married, I can only guess they are saving that for A Gift to Remember 3?
 Blergh.

 ✓ Good A Christmas Duet (Countdown to Christmas • Chaley Rose and Rome Flynn • November 25, 2019)